AlexaH88/pianotes/README.md

     - How to Play - explaining to the user the difference between the two play modes and how to access them, and the use of the sheet music.
     - Using the Virtual Piano - explaining to the user in which ways the piano can be played on various devices.

-- #### The Footer
+- #### Footer

   ![Footer](assets/images/footer.png)

-  - The footer follows the same style and size as the navigation bar, and appears in the same format on all four pages - this allows for consistency throughout the site.
+  - The footer follows the same style as the navigation bar, and appears in the same format on all three pages - this allows for consistency throughout the site.

   - The footer contains three elements:
     - The copyrighted site name on the left hand side.
-    - Information abou the site and how it was created.
+    - Information about the site and how it was created.
     - Social media links, allowing the user to visit the site creator's LinkedIn and GitHub pages.
+Hovering over the link icons turns them purple to signal to the user that there is an interaction possible.
+All links are opened in separate tabs so that the user remains on the site.

   - The footer was created with HTML and CSS only and is fully responsive across devices.